Greater Des Moines Public Art Foundation

 Youth Response Provides Contemporary Context to A Monumental Journey

-In July 2018, the sculpture A Monumental Journey by noted African-American artist Kerry James Marshal was erected in downtown Des Moines.
+In July 2018, the sculpture A Monumental Journey by noted African-American artist Kerry James Marshall was erected in downtown Des Moines.
 The sculpture commemorates the National Bar Association — an organization formed by local attorneys in 1925, a time when the American Bar Association denied membership to African-American lawyers.

 To give the sculpture contemporary cultural context, the Greater Des Moines Public Art Foundation hired Group Creative to spearhead a response to the project by local African-American youth.
-Under the direction of local artist Jordan Weber and documentary filmmaker Lee Heineman, 40 local middle-school students created a series of short videos as well as a piece of temporary public art named All Talk, No Action.
+Under the direction of local artist Jordan Weber and documentary filmmaker Lee Heinemann, 40 local middle-school students created a series of short videos as well as a piece of temporary public art named All Talk, No Action.

 One of the videos produced is available here.